-As an author and photographer she published texts, poems, and photo collages in magazines, anthologies, and in her two monographs: „sehen & nicht sehen“ (publisher Czernin) and „Lykanthropus erythematosus“ (published by the University of Applied Arts Vienna).
-She received several state grants for her art projects, most recently a scholarship for literature in 2020.
+As an author and photographer her texts, poems, and photo collages are printed in journals, magazines, and anthologies.
+She also published two monographs: „sehen & nicht sehen“ (publisher Czernin) and „Lykanthropus erythematosus“ (published by the University of Applied Arts Vienna).
+She received several state grants for her art projects, most recently a scholarship for literature in 2021.

 As an artistic researcher she gave talks on International Conferences (2017 Berlin, 2019 Zurich and Linz, 2021 Vienna) on the subject of artistic research in the fields of medicine (especially pain medicine and rheumatology).
 From October 2017 to July 2018 she worked as a tutor at the Medical University of Vienna within a transdisciplinary project to develop new ways of medical anamnesis.

-Her installations based on her artistic research projects were shown within the exhibitions „[dis]placement“ (2016), and „Essence“ 2017 as well as 2019 (University of Applied Arts Vienna).
+Her installations based on her artistic research projects were shown within the exhibitions „[dis]placement“ (2016), and „Essence“ 2017 and 2019 (University of Applied Arts Vienna).

 In September 2018 her Art & Science-project on pain: „Between Agony and Ecstasy – Investigations into the Meaning of Pain“ was published in the peer-reviewed Journal for Artistic Research (JAR 16).
 In December 2019 the publication of an article on artistic research on the margins of medicine and mythology in the peer-reviewed Journal RUUKKU – Studies in Artistic research followed.